pytask-dev/pytask/docs/source/how_to_guides/bp_scaling_tasks.md

 # Scaling tasks

-In any bigger project you quickly come to the point where you stack multiple repetitions of tasks on top of each other.
+In many projects, tasks are repeated across multiple dimensions that are stacked on top of each other.

-For example, you have one dataset, four different ways to prepare it, and three statistical models to analyze the data.
-The cartesian product of all steps combined comprises twelve differently fitted models.
+For example, take a project that there are four ways to simulate data and there are three different models that should be fitted on each dataset.

+Assuming there is a high-level interface to simulate data, we can loop over the task for simulating data four times with different arguments.

+Assuming there is a high-level interface to fit models to data,

-Here you find some tips on how to set up your tasks such that you can easily modify the cartesian product of steps.
+Assuming that you can easily switch the model the model fitting can be done in a taskThe cartesian product of all steps combined comprises twelve differently fitted models.

+This guide shows an approach to organizing your tasks that can be best described as flattening the loops.

+## The data catalog

+First of all, we need to create a data catalog in a `config.py` in your project.

+The data catalog plays a key role in managing lots of repetitions of tasks because it

 ## Scalability